ZATAN-uMaine/vismod/README.md

 #### Dev containers

-To manually reset Influx/Grafana databases:
+To manually reset Influx database:

 ```
 cd .devcontainer
 docker compose down -v
-docker compose build
 ```
-Or you can run the "Dev Containers: Rebuild Container" command from inside Vscode.
+The, list docker volumes with `docker volume ls` and remove all of the the Influx ones.
+They will be reset after the containers are rebuilt.

 To run a shell inside the dev container: